syrmaplibpos/Data-Science_C-JHU/Course 2 R/Course2.md

 > x
 [1] 5

-The [1] indicates that x is a vector and 5 is the first element
+The [1] indicates that x(symbol) is a vector and 5 is the first element